partho-dev/CI-CD/Backup-EKS-Cluster.md

 - we also need the `Velero CLI` installed on mac to interact with the Velero `server component` in the Kubernetes cluster.

 - Add Velero CLI on Local - `brew install velero`

+## Create the S3 bucket to store the backup

 # Install Velero on the EKS cluster